I’m back to discuss the second episode of RuPaul’s Drag Race All Stars Season 7’s back-to-back streaming premiere of its All Winners season.

-The Vivienne is the runaway winner of the week for me, with an exaggerated shoulder pads look rendered entirely in a single color of red pleather, right down to the boxy platforms that mirror the shape of her shoulders.
+The Vivienne is the runaway winner of the week for me.
+She is wearing an exaggerated shoulder pads look rendered entirely in a single color of red pleather, right down to the boxy platforms shoes that mirror the shape of her shoulders.

 It’s fashion to the max, it’s camp, and it’s perfectly detailed right down to the half-brimmed hat and the wet-styled hair.
-Note the way the sleeve pleating gives way to a smoother best, the elegant and tall wrap around her waist to nip her in, the fingerless gloves emerging from under the sleeves, the peek of skin above the boots…
+Note the way the sleeve pleating gives way to a smoother bust, the elegant and tall wrapped belt around her waist to nip her figure in, the fingerless gloves emerging from under the sleeves, the peek of skin above the boots…

 It’s all perfect.
 No notes.

 (I used to have a pair of flair-legged pleather pants in this exact color.)